keelancook/missions-center/for-faculty/mission-trips-faculty/prospectus-checklist.md

 ---

-Professors, for more information, check out the [Professor Expectation page](/for-faculty/mission-trips-faculty/professor-expectations.html) and [Professor FAQ page](/for-faculty/mission-trips-faculty/professor-faq.html).
+Professors, for more information, check out the [Professor Expectation page](/for-faculty/mission-trips-faculty/professor-expectations.html) and the [Professor FAQ page](/for-faculty/mission-trips-faculty/professor-faq.html).

-For more information on student requirements, feel free to check out the [Student Expectations page](/for-students/mission-trips/student-expectations.html) and [Student FAQ page](/for-students/mission-trips/student-faq.html).
+For more information on student requirements, feel free to check out the [Student Expectations page](/for-students/mission-trips/student-expectations.html) and the [Student FAQ page](/for-students/mission-trips/student-faq.html).